Sleep Loss Research

 Get your sleep treated by the best at the Woolcock Clinic, a world-leading medical centre specialising in the diagnosis and treatment of all sleep and breathing disorders.
 Our dedicated clinicians are at the forefront of international sleep and respiratory research, ensuring our patients get access to the very latest approaches in care.

-Our inter-disciplinary approach allows patients to be treated under one roof at our state-of the art facility in Glebe, Sydney.
+Our inter-disciplinary approach allows patients to be treated under one roof at our state-of the art facility in Macquarie Park, Sydney.

 Book an appointment

-For bookings with a Respiratory and Sleep physician, please call us on 02 9805 3000 or complete the form below.
+For bookings with a Respiratory and Sleep Physician, please click here.
+For all other appointments, or if the doctor you wish to see is not listed online, please call us on 02 9805 3000. or complete the form below.

-Please ensure you have a referral from your doctor.
+Please arrange for a referral from your doctor.
 To download a referral form, click here.

-Please note that the Woolcock Clinic is a fee-charging clinic and fees are charged at the doctor’s discretion.
+Please note that the Woolcock Clinic is a fee-charging clinic.

 Register your interest as a research participant for research studies